Supporting students' mental health and wellbeing

 The policy sets out a framework of support to study that is necessary to ensure fairness in terms of fitness to study for all students, and to ensure the LSE applies due process when considering and determining students’ fitness to study.
 It is not a disciplinary process and should be seen fundamentally as a way of staff supporting students to ensure that they can wherever possible continue to study with appropriate levels of support in place to ensure their continued wellbeing.

-We would like Academic Mentors to be aware of the slides and digital flyers regarding consent from the LSE EDI team, below:
+We would like Academic Mentors to be aware of the content and information on LSE’s consent homepage: https://info.lse.ac.uk/report-it.

 *NEW* LGBTQ+ Guide